stilvoid/git-aux/README.md

 Using git's already-powerful branching, merging, and rebasing, you can keep modified versions of a home folder in sync.

+## Usage

+To use git-aux, just add it to your path and it will be usable either as `git-aux` or `git aux`.

 ## Commands

 ### `git aux init <basedir>`